Localise telecom transactions

+Why localise Telecom transactions?
 In highly competitive telecom markets in Africa, knowing where to launch your next sales initiative makes all the difference in gaining additional market share.
-To know precisely in which neighbourhood to act, sales managers need granular, up-to-date data on recharge purchases and subscriber usage for voice, data, and SMS bundles.
+To know precisely in which neighborhood to act, sales managers need granular, up-to-date data on recharge purchases and subscriber usage for voice, data, and SMS bundles.

 While telecom operators have a clear view of a wide range of data points, they often miss accurate location data.
 When the transaction contains a Cell_ID, it is straightforward to link the transaction with the site used.
 However, the Cell_ID is not available in up to 40% of transactions.
 This is due to the nature of the transaction.
 SMS, data, and voice CDRs typically contain Cell_ID information, while other transactions like Mobile Money, recharges, and air-adjustments don’t.

 At Riaktr, we cracked the case on localisation, even when no Cell_ID is available.
-We have included a comprehensive view on the localisation of transactions as a key feature of our sales and distribution tool.
-We use three techniques to provide information about every transaction that occurs.
+We have included a comprehensive view of the localization of transactions as a key feature of our sales and distribution tool.
+We use three techniques to provide localise telecom transactions and access the information related to it.

 Technique 1: Windowing